10 Hurricane Safety Tips For Boaters

 The information, material and descriptions contained herein are intended only as a general overview of certain types of insurance or insurance-related services provided by ACE Recreational Marine Insurance.
 The description(s) of insurance services herein shall not amend, modify, replace, alter, or otherwise change the actual terms or conditions in any policy issued by the insurance companies of ACE USA.
 Please consult your policy for precise terms, limits, exclusions and conditions.
 The insurance coverage(s) and/or program(s) described herein are available to qualified customers of ACE Recreational Marine Insurance only and coverage may not be available in all states.

-As director of personal insurance, Paul is responsible for a team of more than 55 people spread across all of our locations.
+As Director of Personal Insurance, Paul Is responsible for a team of 55 professionals spread across all of Lawley's 10 locations within New York State, Connecticut and New Jersey.
 His 30+ years of experience in the industry have given him expertise in personal insurance, personal asset protection for affluent families and business owners, risk management and group personal excess.View Bio LinkedIn

 Have a question or want to learn more?